devonsparks/lively.notes/README.md

 ### Can I change the server configuration (host, port) Lively runs on?

-es, this option (along with many others) can be configured by bin/lk-server.js.
+This option (along with many others) can be configured by bin/lk-server.js.
 To make your lively instance accessible to other users on your local network on port 8080, try the following from the LivelyKernel root directory:

 ```sh
 $ node bin/lk-server.js --host 0.0.0.0 --port 8080